dsapab/hugo-theme-hello-friend-xt/README.md

 - An easy way to modify the theme with Hugo tooling
 - Fully responsive
 - Support for audio in posts (thanks to [@talbotp](https://github.com/talbotp))
-- Builtin (enableable/disableable) multilanguage menu
+- Builtin (enable/disable) multi-language menu
 - Support for social icons
 - Support for sharing buttons
 - Support for [Commento](https://commento.io)